1 Introduction

 Idomeneus, son of Deucalion, son of Minos, and Meriones, son of Molus, son of Minos, led the Cretans in an expedition to Troy.
 [141]

-Idomeneus was accompanied by Dictys, who wrote the "Journal of the Trojan War" in the Phoenician language.
+Idomeneus was accompanied by Dictys, who wrote the "Journal of the Trojan War" in the Phoenician alphabet.
 [142]

 Homer also reportedly copied the record.
 [143]